iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 Performing in-depth fact finding to understand details is done as part of which Core Process?
 - 3, analyze

-The process of understanding and specifying in detail what the information system should accomplish is called systems ____.
+The process of understanding and specifying in detail what the information system should accomplish is called:
-- 3, analysis
+- 3, analyze

 Systems analysis and design focuses on understanding the business problem and outlining the approach to solve it.
 - True

-Systems ____ means specifying in detail how the many components of the information system should be physically implemented.
+____ means specifying in detail how the many components of the information system should be physically implemented.
-- Design
+- Systems Design

 The ________ phase of the systems development life cycle (SDLC) involves determining hardware and program specifications, designing the database and procedures, and creating job definitions.
 - Component design